cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### SerializePrivateKey and DeserializePrivateKey {#serializeprivatekey}

+As per {{SECG}}, P-256, P-384 and P-521 private keys are field elements in the scalar field of the curve being used.
+For this section, and for
+{{derive-key-pair}}, it is assumed that implementors of ECDH over these curves use an integer representation of private keys that is compatible with the `OS2IP()` function.

 For P-256, P-384 and P-521, the `SerializePrivateKey()` function of the KEM performs the Field-Element-to-Octet-String conversion according to {{SECG}}.
 If the private key is an integer outside the range `[0, order-1]`, where `order`